gzaets/Fridge-Ingredient-Detection-with-AI/README.md

 - Styled with **Tailwind CSS** for a visually engaging user interface.
 - Integrated with **AWS Rekognition** for high accuracy in ingredient detection.
 - Snowfall animation and neon cyberpunk-style UI with interactive effects.
+- Deployed using Vercel for easy access and testing.

 ## Requirements